-A programme opens with Wayne McGregor’s Live Fire Exercise.
-John Gerrard’s slow-motion projections of explosions and music by Michael Tippett combine with choreography that requires militaristic discipline, pushing the dancers’ bodies to their limits in a series of hyper-extended ensembles and solos.
+A programme opens with Wayne McGregor’s Live Fire Exercise developed in collaboration with artist John Gerrard.
+The slow-motion projections of explosions by Gerrard and music by Michael Tippett combine with choreography that requires militaristic discipline, pushing the dancers’ bodies to their limits in a series of hyper-extended ensembles and solos.
 Following is Wheeldon’s abstract Corybantic Games from 2018, which features an award-winning collaboration with leading fashion designer Erdem Moralioglu and is set to Leonard Bernstein’s Serenade after Plato’s ‘Symposium’.
 The dynamic choreography conjures up a world of antiquity that brings the pure athleticism of the dancers to the fore.
 Completing the programme is George Balanchine’s biblical parable Prodigal Son, created for Diaghilev’s Ballets Russes in 1929 to music by Prokofiev.
 This visceral telling of a journey from rebellion to forgiveness is in turn lyrical and dramatic, with an intense energy throughout its constantly inventive choreography.

 Generous philanthropic support from